At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 About a hundred miles northeast of the Range Fire, the Fire Canyon Fire started Saturday and has burned at least 1,460 acres and has been 10% contained.

-Suppression operations continued throughout the day, with the use of aircrafts and firefighters on the ground, Utah Fire said.
+Suppression operations continued throughout the day, with the use of aircraft and firefighters on the ground, Utah Fire said.

 The Fire Canyon Fire was first spotted burning near a ridge between Fire Canyon and Bald Canyon the Utah Division of Wildlife Resources said in a press release where the agency announced the temporary emergency closure of the Henefer-Echo Wildlife Management Area because of the fire.